-You will need to use both good boundaries and loving communication in order to end your spouse’s affair and stay emotionally connected
+Balance good boundaries and loving communication to end your spouse’s affair and be close again

 The initial confrontation of your spouse’s affair

 There are several ways to deal with affairs, depending on your goals, security level, and situation.
 If your relationship is strong and you are secure, you would typically use the following two steps: